 - The naming convention of any User Foreign Keys must not conflict with current or possible future SYSPRO foreign key names.
-You could achieve this by reviewing the naming conventions for standard SYSPRO foreign keys: - Standard foreign keys have a name that is generated by concatenating 'Syspro\FK\' followed by the source table and then an underscore and then the target table. - A suggestion is to prefix User Foreign Keys with 'Usr\'. - Foreign keys from a User Table to a standard SYSPRO table or the other way around must not enforce constraints you must have a 'WITH NOCHECK' clause. - Although both of the following are relative rare you should be aware of the following - In future versions of SYSPRO some columns may be renamed.
+You could achieve this by reviewing the naming conventions for standard SYSPRO foreign keys: - Standard foreign keys have a name that is generated by concatenating 'Syspro_FK' followed by the source table and then an underscore and then the target table. - A suggestion is to prefix User Foreign Keys with 'Usr'. - Foreign keys from a User Table to a standard SYSPRO table or the other way around must not enforce constraints - you must have a 'WITH NOCHECK' clause. - Although both of the following are relative rare you should be aware of the following - In future versions of SYSPRO some columns may be renamed.
 We try and avoid this unless necessary hence it's relative rare.

-- Custom form tables end with a '+' and are variable in nature - The column names in custom form tables are described by the end-user. - Therefore, you should try and avoid referencing these columns in User Foreign Keys else using the custom form designer may give unexpected messages.
+- In future versions of SYSPRO the columns that make up the construct of the primary key may change.
+Again, we only do this if necessary and hence it's relatively rare. - Custom form tables end with a '+' and are variable in nature - The column names in custom form tables are described by the end-user. - Therefore, you should try and avoid referencing these columns in User Foreign Keys else using the custom form designer may give unexpected messages.